He was an immigrant who had heard of the American Dream, so when he arrived to the promised land, he was ready to make his reality.

 A Bold Robbery in Wheeling

 On the night of November 15, 1874 Schmulbach was involved in what the papers recalled as one of the boldest robberies to ever occur in Wheeling.
 Schmulbach and a group of men had attended the Knights Templar Ball that evening, but had not retired until 4:00 a.m. at the McLure House.
-Sometime after that, thieves snuck into the room that was shared with by a man named George Swift and Schmulbach.
+Sometime after that, thieves sneak into the room that was shared with a man named George Swift and Schmulbach.
 Swift claimed to have put a pocket watch under his pillow.

 Upon waking up the next morning the two men discovered that their rooms were entered while they were sleeping.
 The pocket watch was missing, which was valued at over $200, while Schmulbach was missing $9.00.
 Two other rooms were broken into that night where money and pocket watches were also stolen.
 When the thieves entered the 3rd room an alarm was sounded, a search was made, but as the newspaper reports, the rascals were not caught.
 Later the next day though two “colored” men were brought in for questioning because they had been in and out of the room occupied by Swift and Schmulbach for errands.
 They seemed to be the main suspects, but were later released on bail.